Cayyus/Riger-bot/README.md

 ## Libraries Used
-- discord.py v2 (built on latest version 2.3.2)
+- discord.py v2 (built on version 2.3.2)
 - functools
 - sqlite3 (for database)
 - asyncio